alema-r/Alessandro-Marcolini-Oniro/docs/build-flavours/build-flavours.rst

 OpenHarmony can be hosted on top of variety of kernels.
 Currently supported kernels are Linux, Zephyr and FreeRTOS (experimental).
-The build system requires build configuration that is specific to each kernel and OpenHarmony provides all this configuration as build tamplates.
+The build system requires build configuration that is specific to each kernel and OpenHarmony provides all this configuration as build templates.
 See `Yocto documentation <https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#creating-a-custom-template-configuration-directory>`_ for more info about the underlying mechanism.

 In essence, a flavour is a build configuration that was used at build